Emergency food pantry pickup/delivery on June 27th

 The Food Pantry at Frenchtown Presbyterian provides help to anyone who is in need of food and other basic staples.
 Non-perishable foods such as canned soups, vegetables, and fruits; household goods such as laundry detergent and toilet tissue; as well as fresh butter, eggs and cheese are stocked.
 The pantry receives donations from the Sunday School, other local churches, schools, scout groups, and other local organizations.

 The Food Pantry is located in the rear of the Parish House.
 The entrance is off the parking lot.
-It is open every Monday morning from 10:00 AM to 10:30 AM
+It is open every Monday morning.
+Sign up no later than 10:30 am.

 Items Needed include:canned fruit Chunky-style soups Dinty Moore Beef Stew Coffee (one pound cans) juices snack items salad dressing laundry detergent shampoo paper products – tissues, toilet tissue, paper towels